REGISTRATION

 Daily riders must write their wristband number(s) on their baggage tag.

-Although each rider is allowed one large, soft texture bag, you may bundle or strap together a tent, sleeping bag or duffel bag and count it as one.
-We cannot accept wood or hard plastic luggage or bike cases.
-Bags should weigh no more than 40 pounds.
-Your baggage may be exposed to the elements after overloading, so please pack items accordingly.
+Although each rider is allowed one large, soft texture bag, you may bundle or strap together with a tent, sleeping bag or duffel bag and count it as one.
+We cannot accept wood or hard plastic luggage, or bike cases.
+Only standard cloth or canvas bags and backpacks are permitted.
+Bags should weigh no more than 50 pounds.
+A scale will be on hand to weigh bags.
+Yes we ask you to remove or discard items if your bag is overweight!

-Be sure to have your gear at the RAGBRAI baggage semitruck by 8 a.m.
-You will need to walk your baggage onto the truck in the mornings, however, your baggage will be unloaded for you in the afternoons.
-A horn will sound 15 minutes before leaving time.
+Be sure to have your gear at the RAGBRAI baggage semi truck before 8 a.m.
+The RAGBRAI baggage semi truck leaves promptly at 8 a.m. with no exceptions.
+You will need to walk your baggage onto the truck in the mornings, however, your baggage will be unloaded for you in the afternoon.
 The trucks will load where they unloaded the day before.
-We will not be responsible for baggage left at the semitruck in the mornings before it is open nor after 6 p.m.
+We will not be responsible for baggage left at the semi truck in the mornings before it is open nor after 6 p.m.
 Baggage security is provided from 1 p.m. to 6 p.m. only.

 Be sure to include money for bicycle parts and repairs and other incidentals in your planning for the week.
 Bicycle repair will be available along the route and in the campgrounds.
-Repair service hours in the campgrounds will be between 5:30 a.m. and 9:30 p.m.
+Bicycle repair locations will be well marked on the RAGBRAI bike maps.
+Repair shops in the overnight towns the following morning will be located on the route out of town, typically within the first mile of the route.

-To signal that you need help on the route, turn your bicycle upside down or “wheels up” and motion a “thumbs down” signal to let an approaching bicycle repair van or a sag wagon know that you need help.
+If you have an issue and need help along the route, turn your bicycle upside down or “wheels up” on the left-hand side of the road and motion a “thumbs down” signal to let an approaching bicycle repair van or a sag wagon know that you need help.

 Be sure to have a safety check done on your bike before you arrive to ride!